 Vedanta has two operational smelters at Korba (Chhattisgarh) and Jharsuguda (Odisha), with a combined capacity of 0.745 mtpa and a 1 mtpa alumina refinery at Lanjigarh (Odisha).

 BALCO's operations include mines, smelters and captive power plants in the state of Chattisgarh in India.
 Vedanta Limited (formerly known as Sesa Sterlite Ltd/Sesa Goa Ltd), an India listed subsidiary of Vedanta Resources Plc, holds a controlling 51% stake in BALCO, while the Government of India remains an equity partner and holds the remaining 49% stake.

-The Korba-II smelter produce 245 ktpa of aluminium and we are expanding production capacity to 570 ktpa with the commencement of the new Korba-III 325 ktpa smelter in FY 2015, where the first metal tapping has been done in FY 2014.
+The Korba-II smelter produce 245 ktpa of aluminium and we are expanding the production capacity to 570 ktpa with the commencement of the new Korba-III 325 ktpa smelter in FY 2015, where the first metal tapping has been done in FY 2014.

-BALCO's smelters have access to captive power from two thermal power plants of 270 MW and 540 MW capacity.
-A new 1,200 MW power plant is expected to commence production soon.
+BALCO's smelters have access to captive power from the 810 MW thermal power capacity.
+An additional 1,200 MW power plant will commission with the 325 ktpa smelter.

 BALCO manufactures its products under the brand name "BHARATAL".